 Note that this command does not print any messages to the terminal.

 Create a link from your Apache installation to the WordPress directory.
 Here, I have called the link “myblog”.

 pi@raspberrypi ~ $ sudo ln -s /usr/share/wordpress /var/www/html/myblog

 Copy the default configuration file into place and edit it:

-pi@raspberrypi ~ $ sudo cp /usr/share/wordpress/wp-config-sample.php /etc/wordpress/config-default.php pi@raspberrypi ~ $ vi /etc/wordpress/config-default.php
+pi@raspberrypi ~ $ sudo cp /usr/share/wordpress/wp-config-sample.php /etc/wordpress/config-default.php pi@raspberrypi ~ $ sudo vi /etc/wordpress/config-default.php

 (many thanks to Gene Shiau for the above commands.
 For more info, see /usr/share/doc/wordpress/ README.debian)